aydayurtoglu/CS102-project/group/CanAvsar_log.md

 Ayda and me worked on AutoImageSlider class and we replaced some code with the new AnimationDrawable code which I found recently.
 Also, we added some buttons and features that enables user to change the animations speed and play it with a tap on the image.
 This changes made the last page a mini video player.

 ### May 18 - May 24
 I added an About Momentum page which contains the information related to app and our names which can be entered directly from the main page.
+Also, I collected all the clips taken from group members and edited them on my computer to make a video.